Class 3 Image: AI generated

 run: docker compose down

-Buildings have fire alarms.
-They sound automatically when there’s a fire.
-No need for a guard to patrol 24/7.
+A building has a fire alarm.
+It rings automatically when there is a fire.
+No need for a guard to patrol 24 hours.

-CI is the fire alarm for code.
-When Hurl tests break, it automatically alerts you.
-No need to check manually every time.
+CI is a fire alarm for code.
+It automatically alerts when a Hurl test breaks.
+No need for you to manually check every time.

 The difference:

-Hurl + Git + CI combine to become a ratchet.
-A ratchet is a cogwheel that only turns in one direction.
-Turn it and it goes forward; release it and it stops but doesn’t go backward.
+Hurl + Git + CI combined become a ratchet.
+A ratchet is a gear that only turns in one direction.
+Turn it and it goes forward; release it and it stops but does not reverse.

-Feature 2 complete → Add Hurl test → All existing + new pass → Commit → Lock
+Feature 2 complete → add Hurl test → all existing + new tests pass → commit → lock

 The rules are simple:

-- When adding new features, add new Hurl tests too
+3. When adding new features, also add new Hurl tests

-- All existing + all new tests must pass to commit
+4. All existing tests + all new tests must pass to commit

-When you tell AI “refactor the code,” AI freely changes code.
-But if Hurl tests break, the commit is rejected.
+When you tell AI to “refactor the code,” AI freely changes the code.
+But if a Hurl test breaks, the commit is rejected.
 AI must work while preserving all existing behavior.

-This aligns exactly with the TDAD study results above.
-Not the procedural instruction “write tests,” but the specific contract “this Hurl file must pass.”
-The agent can choose its method, but it cannot violate the contract.
+This aligns precisely with the TDAD research results above.
+Not a procedural instruction to “write tests,” but a specific contract that “this Hurl file must pass.”
+The agent can choose the method, but cannot violate the contract.

 How Class 2’s Problems Are Solved

-Let’s revisit the key experimental results from Class 2:
+Let’s revisit the key experimental result from Class 2:

 Autonomous agent: 40 / 527 (7.6%) — Agent declares "done"

 Same model.
 The difference is who decides “done.”
 When AI decides, it stops at 40; when a machine decides, it goes to 527.
-Hurl + CI play exactly that “machine” role.
+Hurl + CI serve exactly as that “machine.”

-If you haven’t built an app yet, skip this section.
-Come back when needed.
+If you have not built an app yet, skip this section.
+Return when you need it later.

-“I already built an app with vibe coding and it’s running — do I need to start over?”
+“I already built and run an app with vibe coding.
+Do I need to start from scratch?”

-No. No need to start over.
-It’s not foundation work — it’s seismic retrofitting.
-Reinforcing a building without closing the store for business.
+No. No need to start from scratch.
+It is not laying a new foundation — it is seismic retrofitting.
+Reinforcing the building without closing a shop that is already open for business.

 Step 1: Capture current behavior with Hurl

-Write down in Hurl how the app currently works.
-If there’s API documentation, transcribe it; if not, have AI do it:
+Write down in Hurl how the app currently behaves.
+If you have API documentation, transfer it directly; if not, have AI do it.

 "Analyze all API endpoints of the current app and write Hurl tests.

-Goal: Declare “this is how it currently works” in plain text.
+Goal: Declare in plain text “this is how it currently works.”

 No need to do everything at once.
-Start with the most important things:
+Start with the most important, one at a time:

 Priority:

-1. Login API → Write Hurl test → Verify pass
+1. Login API → write Hurl test → confirm pass

-2. Payment API → Write Hurl test → Verify pass
+2. Payment API → write Hurl test → confirm pass

-3. Core CRUD → Write Hurl test → Verify pass
+3. Core CRUD → write Hurl test → confirm pass

 Step 2: Save current state with Git